DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/3 Methods/clear().md

 ---
 ---
 ##### shortDescription
-Resets the editor values to `undefined`.
+Resets the editor values to their default values.

 ---
 <!-- Description goes here -->